 The mundan ceremony, as a whole, is regarded as a purification ceremony.
 It should be held by choosing an auspicious date and time according to the astronomical charts and the Panchag.
 This should be the decision of the family priest as a whole.
 The havan fire is lighted and yajnas are performed in front of it by the priest.

-The child has to be placed on the lap of the mother who sits on the western direction of the holy fire.
-A small part of the child’s head is shaven off by the priest along while chanting the religious hymns.
-Then the barber shaves off the rest of the head of the child.
+The child is placed on the lap of the mother who sits on the western direction of the holy fire.
+A small part of the child’s head is shaven off by the priest while chanting religious hymns.
+Then the barber shaves off the rest of the child’s hair.

-After that, the head has to be washed with Gangajal (water of River Ganges, considered sacred and holy by the Hindus), and the in the end, a paste of sandalwood and turmeric is applied on the shaven head.
+After that, the head is washed with Gangajal (water of River Ganges, considered sacred and holy by the Hindus).
+In the end, a paste of sandalwood and turmeric is applied to the shaven head.

 Mundan can Sometimes be Harmful

-The hair that was shaved off is disposed of by throwing it into the Ganges River or by offering it to the deities.
-A small tuft of hair is always left on the head by the priest known as the ‘Shikha’ which acts as a protection for the brain.
+The shaven hair is disposed of by throwing it into the Ganges River or by offering it to the deities.
+A small tuft of hair is always left on the head by the priest.
+It is known as the ‘Shikha’, which acts protection for the brain.

 Mundan at times can be harmful too and a child may face serious consequences.
-There is this lady who went in for a Mundan ceremony for her son and got his eyebrows shaved off in such a way that it has left a lifetime scar just over his eyebrow.
+There is this lady who went in for a Mundan ceremony for her son.
+He got his eyebrows shaved off in such a way that it has left a lifetime scar just over his eyebrow.

-One should have devotion and warm feelings towards these rituals and beliefs so that the coming generations find it easy to adapt.
-The rituals and traditions should not become a thorn in the throat for them.
+One should have devotion and warm feelings towards these rituals and beliefs.
+Then the coming generations finds it easy to adapt.
+Rituals and traditions should not become a thorn in the throat for them.